rfratto/lokitee/README.md

-# lokiecho
+# lokitee

-`lokiecho` lets you pass arguments or the contents of stdin to Loki.
+`lokitee` lets you tee arguments or the contents of stdin to Loki.

 Credentials to Loki can be set via flag or environment variable: